fogfish/fogfish.github.io/tech/frameworks/frameworks.md

 [BlueprintJs](https://blueprintjs.com/docs/#blueprint) - Blueprint is a React-based UI toolkit for the web.

+[ESLint and Prettier for React](https://thomlom.dev/setup-eslint-prettier-react/) - Building high-quality apps is hard for many reasons.
+A linter analyses statically your code.
+It means it checks out the code without executing it.

 #### Hold

 [The Dress Code](https://github.com/zalando/dress-code) - The Dress Code is a style library / style guide which is designed for maintainability and modularity.
 The library has an react extension [react-dress-code](https://github.com/fogfish/react-dress-code).